-GIDE brings stakeholders together in an European city to explore ethical design thinking through collaborative workshops in one of the GIDE partner schools.
-Operating on a February to February cycle, up 230+ participants [including regional guests, industry, academics, students’, researchers etc.] in an intensive ‘deep-dive’ international workshop week which combines a student led symposium, an exhibition and a closing event in semester one.
+GIDE brings student’s and educators together in an European city to explore ethical design thinking through collaborative workshops in one of the GIDE partner schools.
+Operating typically on a February to February cycle, up 200+ participants [including regional guests, industry, academics, students’, researchers and local cultural and community groups] in an intensive ‘deep-dive’ international workshop week with a student led symposium as a creative trigger to action; an exhibition showing the best design outcomes from all eight nations from a previous ‘completed’ shared project, and a closing event in semester one.

 Though emerging from Interior Design / Interior Architectural initially, GIDE is becoming, increasingly interdisciplinary in character and outlook.
 The main disciplines currently involved are interior design, interior architecture, industrial & interaction design, art and design (interdisciplinary) practice, visual communication and service design spatial practices.
 Increasingly art and design undergraduates are gaining collaborative experiences with established student organisations, PhD students, funded researchers, live clients and Masters students’ [Wuxi, China].

 At a time when the old disciplinary boundaries are increasingly blurring and new hybrid practices are emerging, such interdisciplinary experience is essential if we are to produce graduates capable of operating flexibly across the global market.
 GIDE’S main objectives are to promote the exchange of design ideas, develop best practice [for HEI’s, for academics and for students’].

 GIDE aims to provide students’ with critical and transformative inter cultural learning experiences with peers and professionals from the European Union and beyond.
 In an increasingly global market place internationalisation needs to impact upon all institutions, students’, researchers and staff rather than remain the preserve of the few.